 Community consultation is central to every impact assessment study because it helps to gather the opinion of the public on the proposed project and assess its potential effect on the public especially vulnerable groups.
-Consultations were carried out with community people residing in the adjacent to the proposed transmission line to understand their concerns and also assess the extent of impact on the common.
-The location where the consultations were held in Additional Scheme 4 along with the target group and the dates of consultation are presented in Table 8.2.
+Consultations were carried out with community people residing in the adjacent to the proposed transmission line to understand their concerns and also assess the extent of impact.
+The location where the consultations were held in Scheme Z is presented in below table.